Basics for mapping company structures in One Identity Manager

 The effect on the allocation of company resources is explained in the following example for assigning an application.

-Example for assigning company resources top-down
+Example: Assigning company resources top-down

 Figure 1: Assignment through top-down inheritance

-Example for assigning company resources bottom-up
+Example: Assigning company resources bottom-up

 The next figure shows bottom-up inheritance based on a project framework.
 In addition, software applications are listed that are assigned to the respective project group.
 An employee from the "Project lead" project group receives software applications from the project group as well as those from the projects groups below.
 In this case, it is project management, CASE tool, development environment, assembler tool, and prototyping tool.

 There are particular cases where you may not want to have inheritance over several hierarchical levels.
 That is why it is possible to discontinue inheritance within a hierarchy.
 The point at which the inheritance should be discontinued within a hierarchy is specified by the Block inheritance option.
 The effects of this depend on the chosen direction of inheritance.